What can we learn from FRB 200428?: Compare the TRPs with normal radio pulses

-\cite{BKRMHB} and \cite{2020arXiv200510324T} report the detection of two bright radio pulses from SGR 1935+2154.
-These two radio pulses are different from previous radio pulses from pulsars.
-We list some aspects as follows.\\ For SGR 1935+2154 (in an X-ray active period now):\\ (i) Never have we seen such energetic radio bursts from Milk Way neutron stars (NSs).\\ (ii) There is frequency up-drift.\\ (iii) Time interval between these two radio bursts is $\sim 37\;\rm ms$.\\ For the rest radio pulsars and magnetars:\\ (a) No frequency drifting has been detected, even if the pulsar/magnetar shows glitches or outbursts.\\ (b) Magnetars show long-lasting continuous radio emission during the outburst \citep{2014ApJS..212....6O}. \\ (c) The rotation periods of magnetars are usually $1-10\;\rm s$, so the time interval of $\sim 37\;\rm ms$ in SGR 1935+2154 seems not to be the rotation period.\\ Therefore, we conclude from these differences that these two radio bursts from SGR 1935+2154 are emitted from positions different from that of periodic radio pulses of pulsars/magnetars.
-Note that multiband observation confirms the radio burst/X-ray burst associations \citep{2020ApJ...898L..29M,2020arXiv200511071L,2020arXiv200511178R,2020arXiv200512164T,2020arXiv200512164T}, similarly, the X-ray bursts and gamma-ray bursts induced by some instabilities may also occur at positions different from that of normal radio pulses.
-This is, of course, a mediocre conclusion.
+Phenomenologically, these TRPs are different from previous radio pulses from pulsars and magnetars.
+We list some aspects as follows.
+For SGR 1935+2154: (i) Never have we seen such energetic radio bursts from the other NSs; (ii) There is frequency up-drift; (iii) Time interval between these two radio bursts is $\sim 29\;\rm ms$.
+For the rest NSs: (a) Magnetars show long-lasting continuous radio emission during the outbursts but not isolated two bright radio pulses \citep{2014ApJS..212....6O}; (b) No frequency drifting has been detected, even if the pulsar/magnetar shows glitches or outbursts; (c) The rotational period of SGR 1935+2154 is $3.24\;\rm s$, so the time interval of $\sim 29\;\rm ms$ between the TRPs is not the rotational period.
+Therefore, we conclude from these differences that the TRPs are emitted from a position (or produced by a mechanism) different from that of normal periodic radio pulses of pulsars/magnetars, i.e., the TRPs are not normal radio pulses and even not two subpulses of a normal radio pulse.

-There is another issue that is there any relationship between these two radio bursts and fast radio bursts (FRBs).
-If FRBs have the same generation mechanism with that of the two radio bursts (part of FRBs also show frequency drifting), the FRBs should also not emitted from the position where the normal radio pulses emitted.
-Especially, under the scenario of magnetic reconnection, the radiation locations of FRBs should be lower than that of the two bursts, since the closer to the magnetar surface, the larger the magnetic energy density.

-But before using the galactic radio bursts to study the cosmic FRBs, we should consider the compatibility between the two X-ray burst-induced radio bursts and cosmological FRBs (especially the periodically repeating FRBs).